ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 # Program the ESP8266 with a simple tool
 # For normal People

-Binary files for ESP8266 32mbit == 4MByte
+Binary files for ESP8266 (For All board types with 32mbit == 4MByte)

 Maybe more people are able to try / test it this way